 An engineering firm had a new process that required the removal of a coating of insulation.
 It was important not to heat the material up too much, as the tin-coated copper might then melt.
 They turned to THE LAB at Ambrell to develop a solution that met these requirements.

 THE LAB determined that an EKOHEAT® 50 kW, 15-45 kHz induction heating system would work well for this application.
 They designed a single position multiple-turn channel coil.
 A 7.5" x 4.5" (191 mm x 114 mm) area of the tin-coated copper required heating.
 After applying temperature indicating paint to the part, it took 35 seconds to heat the sample to temperature.
 The coating was then removed from the tin-coated copper plate.
 Heating longer length bars would increase the heating time by 10-15 seconds due to conduction losses.

 THE LAB confirmed the viability of the application as the part heated quickly for coating release without melting the tin-coated copper.
-Induction's precise heating, speed, repeatability and the expertise of THE LAB led to the success of this application.
-To learn about more applications tested by THE LAB at Ambrell, visit our website.
+Precise, targeted heating prevented overheating of the material, which was critical for this application, while its repeatability meant there wasn't any risk of operator error leading to overheating.
+The expertise of THE LAB was also critical to ensuring the success of this coating removal application.